-I gotta say right away that I know zilch about this legendary actress except the fact that she used to be in the DYNASTY spin-off, THE COLBYS, in the mid-80s and that she always had the rep of being a lesbian.
+I gotta say right away that I know zilch about this legendary actress except the fact that she used to be part of the DYNASTY spin-off, THE COLBYS, in the mid-80s and that she always had the rep of being a lesbian.
 In the 1933 BABY FACE drama, however, men are what get her motor going.
 She plays this down on her luck tough broad who manages to sleep her way to the top.
 All thanks to life coach extraordinaire Nietzsche (!) whose aphorisms push her into the arms of every guy she meets, including a young John Wayne.
 The film was heavily edited when it was originally released, believed to be too daring for moviegoers, and with good reasons.
 For its time, BABY FACE is hardly of the saccharine sort, with lines such as "I’m a tramp and who’s to blame?
 My father!"

 The fun kicks in pretty early when Stanwyck, being the speakeasy waitress and floozy that she is, fends off a lecherous bum who happens to be the town politician.
 When she hits him with a bottle to prove her point, he runs off threatening to close up the joint.
 Her fuming dad just has time to argue with her before the moonshine operation he keeps next door explodes to smithereens, taking him along for the ride.
 Orphaned with nowhere else to go except to the street corner, Stanwyck sets out to conquer the world in the Big Apple, and does she.